Balance Sheet Reconciliations: Focus on Internal Controls

 What: Ensure that the reconciliation actually supports the balance and is not just a repeat of the general ledger or a roll-forward of the balance (a roll-forward might evidence another control, but its purpose is different from a reconciliation).

-When: Complete and review the reconciliations in a promptly and review unidentified differences and post the necessary adjustments while the accounting period is still open.
+When: Complete and review the reconciliations promptly review unidentified differences and post the necessary adjustments while the accounting period is still open.

 Balance sheet reconciliations are a simple, cost-efficient, and effective control to mitigate risk.
 If you aren’t already doing so, reach out to your CRI advisor to discuss how you can utilize them to improve the control structure in your organization.